debops/debops/docs/ansible/roles/debops.postgresql/getting-started.rst

 so it needs to be accessible and managed by Ansible.
 Currently only 1 server at a time is supported by the role.

-If you use debops.pki_ to manage SSL certificates and you configured PostgreSQL server with them, remote connections to the database should be automatically encrypted.
+If you use :ref:`debops.pki` to manage SSL certificates and you configured PostgreSQL server with them, remote connections to the database should be automatically encrypted.
 Default server configuration requires remote connections to be done over SSL, otherwise connecion is dropped.